Disclosure. This post is a review of products I was sent for free. All opinions are my own.

 The corn dental floss is 100% biodegradable so can go in your home compost.
 It does seem slightly thicker than standard floss, so although it was perfect for my back teeth, again I did find it a struggle to get between my tightly packed front teeth.
 This meant it did seem to break more easily too.
 It comes in a handy jar, but there doesn’t seem to be an option to purchase a refill.
 That would be a logical addition to the range in my opinion.

 Oral hygiene is very important.
 So it was great to read that not only are Brushd focussed on helping to reduce plastic pollution, but that each time you buy a toothbrush from them, they gift one to someone in need on your behalf.
 This is via two charities – A Reason To Smile and Dentaid.

 And I also read that they plant a tree for every subscription via Tree-Nation.
 I’ll be investigating this site myself, as I wish to offset CO2.
 By subscribing, you would save 25-30% on tablets and toothbrushes.
 The products would be sent to you every 4 months.

 It would be fabulous to see these products in my local zero waste store, but I can’t find any mention of stockists on the website.
 A great range and hopefully they will address my few concerns.

-And I’m hosting a rafflecopter competition to giveaway a Zap-It to one lucky winner.
+And I’m hosting a rafflecopter competition courtesy of Brushd to giveaway 6 months supply of toothpaste tablets to one lucky winner.

 a Rafflecopter giveaway – Please click on the link to enter.